Enid Blyton: Death and legacy

 During the months following her husband's death, Blyton became increasingly ill and moved into a nursing home three months before her death.
 She died in her sleep of Alzheimer's disease at the Greenways Nursing Home, Hampstead, north London, on 28 November 1968, aged 71.
 A memorial service was held at St James's Church, Piccadilly, and she was cremated at Golders Green Crematorium, where her ashes remain.
 Blyton's home, Green Hedges, was auctioned on 26 May 1971 and demolished in 1973; the site is now occupied by houses and a street named Blyton Close.
-An English Heritage blue plaque commemorates Blyton at Hook Road in Chessington, where she lived from 1920 to 1924.
+A blue plaque commemorates Blyton at Hook Road in Chessington, where she lived from 1920 to 1924.
 In 2014, a plaque recording her time as a Beaconsfield resident from 1938 until her death in 1968 was unveiled in the town hall gardens, next to small iron figures of Noddy and Big Ears.

-Since her death and the publication of her daughter Imogen's 1989 autobiography, A Childhood at Green Hedges, Blyton has emerged as an emotionally immature, unstable and often malicious figure.
+Since her death and the publication of her daughter Imogen's 1989 autobiography, A Childhood at Green Hedges, Blyton's legacy has remained divisive amongst her family.
 Imogen considered her mother to be "arrogant, insecure, pretentious, very skilled at putting difficult or unpleasant things out of her mind, and without a trace of maternal instinct.
 As a child, I viewed her as a rather strict authority.
 As an adult I pitied her."
 Blyton's eldest daughter Gillian remembered her rather differently, however, as "a fair and loving mother, and a fascinating companion".

 The Enid Blyton Trust for Children was established in 1982, with Imogen as its first chairman, and in 1985 it established the National Library for the Handicapped Child.
 Enid Blyton's Adventure Magazine began publication in September 1985, and on 14 October 1992, the BBC began publishing Noddy Magazine and released the Noddy CD-Rom in October 1996.

 The first Enid Blyton Day was held at Rickmansworth on 6 March 1993, and in October 1996, the Enid Blyton award, The Enid, was given to those who have made outstanding contributions towards children.
 The Enid Blyton Society was formed in early 1995, to provide "a focal point for collectors and enthusiasts of Enid Blyton" through its thrice-annual Enid Blyton Society Journal, its annual Enid Blyton Day and its website.
 On 16 December 1996, Channel 4 broadcast a documentary about Blyton, Secret Lives.
 To celebrate her centenary in 1997, exhibitions were put on at the London Toy & Model Museum (now closed), Hereford and Worcester County Museum and Bromley Library, and on 9 September the Royal Mail issued centenary stamps.